dnanexus/wdlTools/doc/Developing.md

 ```

 - Distribute the key `gpg --keyserver keyserver.ubuntu.com --send-keys <key identifier>`.
-- Export secret key where sbt plugin expects it `gpg --armor --export-secret-key > ~/.sbt/gpg/secring.asc`.
+- Export secret key for sbt plugin `gpg --armor --export-secret-key > ~/.sbt/gpg/secring.asc`.
 You will need to enter the passphrase.
 - Add the following to `~/.sbt/1.0/plugins/gpg.sbt`.

 ```